-While paying for your dream home with a briefcase full of cash sounds ridiculously cool, most of us will be dealing with different stacks of paper–the legal kind, riddled with fine print that require, seemingly, endless signatures.
 However, there are many positives that come with getting a mortgage.
 For example, it’s good for building credit and maximizing tax deductions.
 There are important things to consider BEFORE you head to the bank.
-This post has been sponsored by Lexington Law, but everything in this blog is based on my thoughts and opinions.

-How to Prepare for Buying Your First Home
+How to Get Ready to Buy Your First Home